Compact, high-grade deposits known to form in clusters

 You may have seen TV footage of ‘black smokers’, underwater chimneys that billow dust-like particles into some of the deepest and most volcanically active parts of our oceans.
 These particles are in fact compounds of metals such as copper, zinc, iron, gold and silver, stripped from billions of cubic metres of volcanic rock by circulating heated waters, then deposited to form mounds of metal sulphides and other minerals around the chimneys when vented into the icy-cold ocean.

-Approximately 90 million years ago, what are now the Troodos Mountains were themselves ocean floor and the site of numerous ‘black smokers’.
+Approximately 90 million years ago, what are now the Troodos Mountains were then the ocean floor and the site of numerous ‘black smokers’.
 First buried and preserved, then uplifted and exposed by erosion, these ancient mounds of metal are what we call Volcanogenic Massive Sulphide (VMS) deposits.
 They are not only one of the wonders of plate tectonics and the natural world, but also one of the most important sources of base metals such as copper, zinc and lead.

 VMS deposits tend to be compact and can contain copper grades in excess of 2%.
 They make attractive targets for mining due to the relatively low impact of ore extraction.
 They are often rich enough to sustain underground mining operations, and the ores are typically simple to process into saleable metal concentrates.